activist-org/i18n-check/README.md

 `i18n-check` is a Python package to automate the validation of keys and values of your internationalization and localization processes.

-Developed by the [activist community](https://github.com/activist-org), this process is meant to assure that development and i18n/L10n teams are in sync when using JSON based localization processes.
-The action can be expanded later to work for other file type processes as needed.
+Developed by the [activist community](https://github.com/activist-org), this package is meant to assure that development and i18n/L10n teams are in sync when using JSON based localization processes.
+The checks can be expanded later to work for other file types as needed.

 <a id="contents"></a>